dagster-io/dagster/python_modules/automation/automation/docker/images/README.md

 to a pipeline in buildkite.

 1. Update the git hash in `images/buildkite-unit-snapshot-builder/Dockerfile`
-2. Run: `dagster-image build-all --name buildkite-unit-snapshot-builder`
+2. Run, with the appropriate Dagster version, `dagster-image build-all --name buildkite-unit-snapshot-builder --dagster-version 0.9.18`
 3. Run: `dagster-image snapshot -t unit`
-4. Then run `dagster-image build-all --name buildkite-unit`
+4. Then run, with the appropriate Dagster version, `dagster-image build-all --name buildkite-unit --dagster-version 0.9.18`
 5. Then run `dagster-image push-all --name buildkite-unit`
 6. Next you have to update the Dockerfile in `dagster-test` manually with the value in `UNIT_IMAGE_VERSION` in the `FROM` directive.